-You can use this integration guide to install and configure the Squadcast extension in JIRA Server (On-Premise) in order to automatically create issues in JIRA projects from Squadcast and vice versa.
+You can use this extension guide to install and configure the Squadcast extension in JIRA Server (On-Premise) in order to automatically create issues in JIRA projects from Squadcast and vice versa.
 The status of the issues on JIRA and incidents in Squadcast will automatically be in sync.

 (2) You should have JIRA Server (On-Premise) version installed on your machine with a publicly accessible URL

 A user account in JIRA Server with Administrator privileges

 (4) Base URL must be set in JIRA settings and it must be publicly accessible as mentioned above